 We've built a search algorithm that indexes the most relevant passive documentation for a given block of code.

 To obtain business context in your IDE, use this extension.

 To obtain business context in your CI/CD, take a look at our GitHub Application

 Watermelon's VS Code extension allows you to obtain business context for a file or block of code via:

 Alternatively, you can search for "Watermelon" in VS Code's built-in extension marketplace and install from there.

-We don't store your code
+Watermelon doesn't store your code

 Watermelon is built by a globally distributed team of developers devoted to making software development easier.
-Join our Slack community, follow us on Twitter and go to the Watermelon blog to get the best programming tips.
+Join our Discord community, follow us on Twitter and go to the Watermelon blog to get the best programming tips.